The Typewriters of Frank Herbert and Their Role in Shaping Dune

 The Typewriter: A Writer's Trusted Companion

-1. Discipline Through Physicality
+1. Precision Through Physicality

-2. Limited Distractions, Enhanced Creativity
+2. Limited Distractions

 3. Iterative Thinking Through Rewrites